Countdown to the Wales Coast Path

-May 5th 2012 will mark the official opening of the 870 miles long Wales Coast Path, which will provide a continuous route around the whole of the country from the outskirts of Chester in the north to Chepstow in the south.
+May 5th 2012 marked the official opening of the 870 miles long Wales Coast Path, which provides a continuous route around the whole of the country from the outskirts of Chester in the north to Chepstow in the south.

 Born of a desire to build on the economic success of the Isle of Anglesey Coastal Path and the Pembrokeshire Coast Path National Trail, it is hoped that the completion of the Wales Coast Path will increase visitor levels and give tourists and local people alike easy access to many beautiful but previously less well-known parts of Wales's spectacular coastline.